Andrew Wood (singer): Legacy

-Shortly following Wood's death, former roommate and friend Chris Cornell of Soundgarden wrote two songs, "Reach Down" and "Say Hello 2 Heaven", as a tribute.
+Shortly after Wood's death, former roommate and friend Chris Cornell of Soundgarden wrote two songs, "Reach Down" and "Say Hello 2 Heaven", as a tribute to him.
 Cornell approached Gossard and Ament about releasing the songs as singles before collaborating on an album.
-Adding drummer Matt Cameron, future Pearl Jam lead guitarist Mike McCready, and future Pearl Jam lead singer Eddie Vedder, they formed Temple of the Dog in 1990 to pay tribute to Wood, releasing one self-titled album in 1991.
+Adding drummer Matt Cameron, future Pearl Jam lead guitarist Mike McCready, and future Pearl Jam lead singer Eddie Vedder, they formed Temple of the Dog in 1990 to pay tribute to Wood, releasing a band-titled album in 1991.

 Fellow Seattle band Alice in Chains dedicated their debut album Facelift to Wood.
 The song "Would?", included in their second album Dirt and on the soundtrack to the film Singles (1992), was written as an ode to Wood.
 In the liner notes of Alice in Chains' Music Bank box set collection, Jerry Cantrell said of the song:

 In 1992, PolyGram reissued both Shine and Apple as the compilation album Mother Love Bone, while the song "Chloe Dancer/Crown of Thorns" was included on the soundtrack to the film Singles.
 The same year, Los Angeles band Faster Pussycat wrote the song "Mr. Lovedog", from the album Whipped!, in tribute to Wood.
 Bradley Torreano of Allmusic stated that the song "offered a sad elegy to another charismatic figure in the metal world."

-Seattle rock band War Babies, which briefly featured Mother Love Bone's Jeff Ament on bass, dedicated the song "Blue Tomorrow" off their eponymous 1992 debut album to Wood.
+The Seattle rock band War Babies, which briefly featured Mother Love Bone's Jeff Ament on bass, dedicated the song "Blue Tomorrow" off their eponymous 1992 debut album to Wood.
 In 1993, Seattle grunge band Candlebox released their self-titled debut featuring the single "Far Behind", which was written in Wood's memory.

-Wood's former bandmate Stone Gossard compiled Malfunkshun recordings from 1986 to 1987 and released the studio album Return to Olympus through his Loosegroove Records label in 1995.
+Wood's former bandmate Stone Gossard compiled Malfunkshun recordings from 1986 to 1987 and released a studio album Return to Olympus with the songs through his Loosegroove Records label in 1995.
 In 2005, director Scot Barbour completed production on the documentary Malfunkshun: The Andrew Wood Story.

-The film documents Wood's music career as well as his family background.
-The film premiered at the Seattle International Film Festival.
+The film is about Wood's music career as well as his family background.
+It premiered at the Seattle International Film Festival.
 In October of the same year, the film was screened at the FAIF Film Festival in Hollywood, California.
 The film was released in 2011 on DVD as part of a 2CD+DVD set entitled "Malfunkshun: The Andrew Wood Story" including the Return to Olympus album, a bonus CD including many interviews and demos, and the movie on the DVD disc.

 In 2011, the album Melodies & Dreams was released.
-It featured unreleased songs and demos that Wood recorded throughout his life, including a song that he recorded with Chris Cornell, "Island of Summer", which is the only existing recording with the two of them singing together.
-Wood is featured in the 2011 documentary Pearl Jam Twenty, about the story of Pearl Jam.
-Friends including Chris Cornell, Jeff Ament and Stone Gossard talk about him in the film and home-made footage featuring Wood is shown.
+It featured unreleased songs and demos which Wood had recorded throughout his life, including a song that he recorded with Chris Cornell, "Island of Summer", "Island of Summer" is the only existing recording which has both of them singing together.
+Wood is featured in the 2011 documentary Pearl Jam Twenty; it is about the story of Pearl Jam.
+Friends including Chris Cornell, Jeff Ament and Stone Gossard talk about Wood in the film and home-made footage featuring Wood is shown.